What is the ACL?

 You may also have been prescribed anti-inflammatory medication.
 These should be taken with food.
 If you get indigestion or have ongoing nausea, the anti-inflammatory tablets should be stopped.
 It is usual to expect an increase in pain and swelling about four or five days after your procedure.
 Rest, ice, compression and elevation will help to reduce this.

 Small tapes hold the small puncture wounds together.
 Waterproof plastic patches cover them, so you can shower directly on to the knee.
-The dressings can be completely removed after 4 or 5 days.
-The cuts can be left open if healed and dry, or covered with a Band-Aid if still moist.
+Leave all dressings intact until your post operative review appointment which will be scheduled for approximately two weeks after surgery.

 Swelling is common after an ACL reconstruction.
 Fluid in the joint results in generalized swelling and is most obvious above the kneecap.
 Swelling is also common around the incisions and this can take some months to resolve.